9 Essential Tips for Writing Job Applications

 First person language is: I, me, we, my, mine and us

 Why?
 Because the application is focused on you, your achievements and why you would best fit the role.
 You want the Hiring Manager to imagine YOU in the role, not a third person you seem to be writing about.

-Make sure that you hold the appropriate qualifications for the job.
-If you know you have the skills but don’t have the qualification that you can add to your resume, consider Recognition of Prior Learning.
-If you don’t have much time before your application is due, RPL can be very quick and easy if you have all of the evidence available.
-Asset College can turn RPL applications around within 2 weeks if you have everything we need.
+If you’ve got that experience, then you get that piece of paper with Recognition of Prior Learning.
+If you don’t have much time before your application is due, RPL can be very quick and easy if you have all the evidence available.
+Asset College can turn RPL applications around within a few weeks if you have everything we need.

 Start with a Free Skills Assessment today and our assessor will get back to you ASAP with your eligibility for the qualification you have applied for!

 Job searching can be stressful, but the right job might be just around the corner!